A decision layer for supply chains under pressure.

 Unify your data where it lives.

-One connected graph across four source layers — internal ERP and BOM; external bill-of-lading, AIS, sanctions, ownership; federated queries against willing suppliers in-jurisdiction; and dark-node inference where data is missing.
+One connected graph across four source layers — internal ERP and BOM; external bill-of-lading, AIS, sanctions and ownership; federated queries against willing suppliers, in-jurisdiction; and dark-node inference where the data simply is not there.
 No central pool.
 No breach surface.
 No migration.

 Surface what actually matters.

 A unified graph is still noise without ranking.
-GRID orders signal by business impact — production days lost, revenue at risk, material shortfalls — not arrival order.
-Your highest-exposure nodes surface first; everything else stays out of the way until it isn't noise anymore.
+GRID orders signal by business impact — production days lost, revenue at risk, material shortfalls — not by arrival order.
+Your highest-exposure nodes surface first; everything else stays out of the way until it stops being noise.

 Answer the actual question.

 30/60/90-day cascade forecasts.
-Scenario modeling for supplier loss, chokepoint closure, sanctions shock.
-Alternative supply chain designs scored across cost, risk, and time.
-Every output confidence-scored.
-Every data point provenance-tracked.
+Scenario modeling for supplier loss, chokepoint closure and sanctions shock.
+Alternative supply chain designs scored across cost, risk and time.
+Every output confidence-scored, every data point provenance-tracked.
 Audit-ready by construction.

 Three views into one living graph.
 A single source of truth underneath.

-We don't ask your suppliers to fill out a form, and we don't guess at what we can't see.
+We do not ask your suppliers to fill out a form, and we do not guess at what we cannot see.
 We fuse the data that already exists into one graph — then read your exposure off it.

 N-tier supplier graph, surfaced from BOM.

-Materials traced root-to-canopy across tiers, with confidence and exposure on every edge.
+Materials traced root to canopy across tiers, with confidence and exposure carried on every edge.
 No survey required.

 Vessel flows along the lanes that move your inputs.